drshika/men-in-ece-cs/README.md

 some quotes:

 > "you seem like more of a product girl than swe you know? like i've never seen you code" - some person in the acm office

+> you only got into UIUC CS because you're a woman - some hateful high school loser boy

 > "meet me in the acm backroom 😉" - a different guy in the acm office